iccsw/iccsw.doc.ic.ac.uk.2017/contents/index.md

 ☑️ We are open to all fields in Computing from all cohorts.
 ☝️ The only requirement is: poster_size = A1;
-‼️ Deadline is 31st August.
+‼️ Deadline is 20th September.
 🤑 Cough*Wewillpayforprinting*Cough.
 🍕 There will be food.
 🏆 There will also be prizes.